kean/Nuke/Documentation/Nuke.docc/Essentials/uikit.md

 ## Cell Reuse

 In collection and table views, cells are reused.
-Nuke handles cancellation automatically: starting a new `loadImage` call on a view cancels its previous request.
+Cancellation is handled automatically: starting a new `loadImage` call on a view cancels its previous request.

 ```swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {